Mattie Franklin

 Spider-Woman (Martha "Mattie" Franklin) is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer John Byrne and artist Rafael Kayanan, Mattie Franklin first appeared in The Spectacular Spider-Man #262 (October 1998).
-She is the niece and adoptive daughter of the Daily Bugle publisher J. Jonah Jameson.
+She is the adoptive daughter of the Daily Bugle publisher J. Jonah Jameson, whom she affectionately refers to as "uncle".
 She gained various superpowers after participating in a ceremony to give Norman Osborn wizard powers.
 Her admiration for Peter Parker / Spider-Man inspired her to become a superhero when he disappeared.
 Mattie Franklin is the third character who adopted the Spider-Woman codename.

 Mattie Franklin / Spider-Woman made her cinematic debut in Sony's Spider-Man Universe film Madame Web (2024) and is portrayed by Celeste O'Connor.

 Publication history

 1990s

 Mattie Franklin debuted in the shadows in The Spectacular Spider-Man #262 (October 1998).
 Her first full appearance was in The Amazing Spider-Man #441 (November 1998).
 She later appeared as Spider-Woman in The Amazing Spider-Man vol. 2 #5 (May 1999).
 The beginning of a three-part crossover led directly into the launch of her own Spider-Woman series.
 Like Spider-Woman volume 1, Spider-Woman volume 3 pitted the protagonist against macabre and grotesque villains, and featured a closing story arc in which she looks into a mirror and sees her own face shriveled down to skin and bones.
 As a running joke, Spider-Woman constantly changes costumes throughout the series, including a four-issue run (#2–5) in which she adopts a new costume every issue.
 However, sales were mediocre and the series was cancelled with issue #18 (December 2000).